ubc-cpsc/girlsmarts4tech/Programming/2018/starter/README.md

 ## Question

-If you have any question, feel free to email Mandy at mandychen@alumni.ubc.ca.
+If you have any questions, feel free to email Sherry at sherry-yxy@alumni.ubc.ca.

 ## Copyright

 MIT License

-Mandy Chen 2017
+Mandy Chen and Sherry Yuan 2018